dedis/odyssey/docs/setup.md

 ### Using a local ledger

 If you are not using a public ledger, you will need to run your own local one.
+Our system is based on the [Cothority](https://github.com/dedis/cothority) ledger.

 #### Run the nodes